Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Results

 \subsubsection{Joint analysis of Betti curves and power spectrum}

+We compute the power spectrum multipoles in the $k$-range $[0.018,0.3]~h~\mathrm{Mpc}^{-1}$ with bin width $\Delta k = 0.012~h~\mathrm{Mpc}^{-1}$.
+The power spectrum is modeled using the same AutoML-based emulator framework trained on the identical simulation set as the Betti curve emulator.
+This ensures that the comparison between the two statistics is performed under comparable modeling complexity and interpolation accuracy.
+In addition, we have tested EFTofLSS \cite{FOLPs} full-shape models within the \texttt{desilike}\footnote{\url{https://github.com/cosmodesi/desilike}} framework in the $k$-range $[0.018,0.204]~h~\mathrm{Mpc}^{-1}$ \footnote{This $k$-range is because the accuracy of EFT models becomes limited toward the nonlinear regime (e.g., $k \gtrsim 0.2-0.3\ h\ \rm Mpc^{-1}$ \cite{EFT})}, which yielded parameter constraints similar to (in the case of for $\sigma_8,~w,~\text{and }\Omega_{\rm m}$, even weaker than), those from our emulator-based modeling.
 Not considering RSD, the joint cosmological parameter constraints from Betti curves and the monopole of the power spectrum ($P_0(k)$) under the fiducial cosmology are shown in Figure~\ref{fig:BC-Pk_fid}.
-Compared with the power spectrum alone, Betti curves significantly improve the constraints on $n_{\text{s}}$ and $\sigma_{\text{8}}$, reducing their uncertainties by 35\% and 46\%, respectively, and also enhance the constraint on $w$ by 8\%.
-When combining Betti curves with the power spectrum, the constraints on $n_{\text{s}}$, $\sigma_{\text{8}}$, and $w$ are further tightened by 39\%, 56\%, and 37\%, respectively, due to their different parameter-degeneracy directions, while the constraint on $\Omega_{\text{m}}$ improves by 25\%.
-These results demonstrate that Betti curves provide complementary cosmological information to the power spectrum, particularly in probing the primordial power spectrum shape, structure growth, and dark energy evolution.
+Compared with the power spectrum alone, Betti curves significantly improve the constraints on $n_{\text{s}}$ and $\sigma_{\text{8}}$, reducing their uncertainties by 46\% and 63\%, respectively.
+When combining Betti curves with the power spectrum, the constraints on $n_{\text{s}}$, $\sigma_{\text{8}}$ are further tightened by 50\%, 69\%, respectively, due to their different parameter-degeneracy directions, while the constraint on $\Omega_{\text{m}}$ and $w$ improves by 19\% and 8\%.
+These results demonstrate that Betti curves provide complementary cosmological information to the power spectrum under matched modeling assumptions, particularly in probing the primordial power spectrum shape, structure growth, and dark energy evolution.
 For $\Omega_{\text{b}}$ and $h$, the joint constraints show no significant improvement over those from the power spectrum alone, indicating that Betti curves are less sensitive to the baryonic composition and the overall spatial scale.
 As for $M_{\nu}$, neither Betti curves nor the power spectrum yield meaningful constraints.
 As discussed in Section~\ref{sec:fid_BC}, this is likely due to systematic uncertainties in the emulator; therefore, we exclude $M_{\nu}$ from the following discussion.